 This program is designed to provide partial financial support for overseas publishers intending to translate and publish works originally written in Japanese.
 The program aims to foster better understanding of Japanese culture by encouraging overseas publishers to translate and publish Japanese works.
 The grant covers part of the translation and publishing costs (e.g., costs for paper, typesetting, platemaking, printing, and binding).

-Translation and/or publication project of Japan-related books in the fields of humanities, social sciences, or arts, which fulfill all of the following requirements:
+Translation and publication projects of works in humanities, social sciences, or arts written in Japanese and already published.
+The projects must fulfill all of the following requirements:

-(2) The original book written in Japanese must already be published at the time of application.
+(2) The original work written in Japanese must already be published at the time of application.

 (7) Projects must not be used for religious or political purposes.